yawpitchroll/www.yawpitchroll.com/content/posts/hugo-probably-is-not-for-you.md

   [nikola]: https://getnikola.com/ "The Nikola static site generator"
   [hyde]: https://hyde.github.io/ "The Hyde static site generator"

-  [^1]: Hyde's own site looking different when served over http vs https didn't inspire confidence.
+  [^1]: Hyde's own site looking different when served over HTTP vs HTTPS didn't inspire confidence.

 Of course I also checked out [Jekyll][jekyll], the Ruby-written, Github Pages first class member; an extremely solid alternative that's polished enough to be on its third major release, with a community large enough to demand some level of stability, and which certainly seemed friendly enough.
 But I'm not _at all_ interested in Ruby, so lingering fear of having to get under the hood at least once, coupled with the -- by all accounts quite obvious -- speed differential, tipped the balance towards Hugo.
-Besides, Jeykll _felt_ long in the tooth, with some long unaddressed issues and theme showcases bloated by what certainly looked to me like a large amount of swine and only a few pearls.
+Besides, Jekyll _felt_ long in the tooth, with some long unaddressed issues and theme showcases bloated by what certainly looked to me like a large amount of swine and only a few pearls.
 Even its own website seemed dated and rather dull, which added to the perception that it wasn't keeping up with the times.

   [jekyll]: https://jekyllrb.com/ "The Jekyll static site generator"